 When we’re on the go, we buy this food for lack of a better choice.
 Yet, we’re all distracted by being told to worry about the carb content of our rice.
 We have regulations on what can be added to food, but we also import from countries that aren’t so strict.

 As of 2017, some of the most contaminated foods were strawberries, spinach, and cucumbers – vegetables which were exposed to pesticides.
 99% of apples tested positive for pesticide residues, and 98% of peaches.
 The World Health Organisation has stated that these nasty chemicals are toxic to humans.
 They can lead to cancer, poor reproductive health, and immune or nervous system problems.
 Is that really what you want to be eating?

-At Kettlebell Kitchen we design bespoke meal plans for our customers, so they know what they are getting.
+At KBK, we design bespoke meal prep uk plans for our customers, so they know what they are getting.
 We do the calorie counting for you, and we’ll hand-prep healthy, balanced meals without the toxic chemicals.
 If you’re waiting until you’re ready to commit to a meal plan, why not try our food for yourself in one of our Manchester City Centre based restaurants?
 It’s fast, affordable, and not full to the brim with chemicals.